 Credit reporting agencies - technically called "Consumer Reporting Agencies" (CRAs) - perform a simple function: to give your creditors the information they need to make a decision on whether or not to extend a loan to you - and at what price or interest rate.
 The most common Consumer Reporting Agencies include TransUnion, Equifax, and Experian, but the laws include any person or company who collects and sells your credit information to others.

-In addition to compiling this information, there are specific rules governing how this information about you may be used.
+In addition to compiling this information, there are specific rules governing how information provided by the credit reporting agencies may be used.
 For example, all CRAs are required to:

 - Send you your most recent credit score any time you request it (but it may not be the same score they sell to creditors!)